Parametric Adversarial Divergences are Good Losses for Generative Modeling: Divergences as Task Losses

-Under the framework of statistical decision theory (details in Section~\ref{sec:unify} of Appendix), their results can be related to analogous results in generative modeling \citep{arjovsky2017wasserstein, liu2017approximation} showing that it can be easier to learn with weaker divergences than with stronger ones.
-In particular, one of their arguments is that distributions with disjoint support can be compared in weaker topologies like the the one induced by the Wasserstein but not in stronger ones like the the one induced by the Jensen-Shannon.
+Thus their results suggest that choosing the \textit{right} structured loss, like the ``softer'' Hamming loss, might make training \textit{exponentially} faster.
+According to the previous analogy, these results could mean that it might also be more efficient to use softer losses than the KL-divergence for training generative models.
+These observations echo results in generative modeling \citep{arjovsky2017wasserstein, liu2017approximation} showing that it can be easier to learn with weaker divergences than with stronger ones (in the topological sense).
+In particular, one of their arguments is that distributions with disjoint support can be compared in weaker topologies like the one induced by the Wasserstein but not in stronger ones like the one induced by the Jensen-Shannon.